 |Collinger plans on studying anthropology and international studies during his time at Trinity.|

 Collinger was quick to note his appreciation for Trinity’s dedication to research and the Mellon Initiative.
-He hopes to continue this project and see the city implement its suggestions to proactively further anti-discrimination efforts as well as diversity and inclusion programming.
+He hopes to continue this project and see the city implement its suggestions to proactively further anti-discrimination efforts.